I’ve finally gotten to a place with cooking where it’s become fun.

 - I try cooking a couple times.
 It’s dumb because it’s too much effort.
 Preparing food, cooking the stuff and then cleaning up after can take your whole day.
 I’d rather just eat frozen crap.

 - We move to an apartment with a dishwasher.
 We hash out a more reasonable cleanup distribution.

 - I’m tired of eating food you like.
 I want to eat more of the food I like.
 What the hell do I like?
 I don’t know, but I know it’s not quite this.
 (Hint: It’s mostly vegetable-based dishes or sweets.)

 - The food I’m making turns out bad half the time.
 I can’t tell if it’s me or the recipes.
 I usually wait until I’m hungry to cook, making cooking a miserable chore.
 Cooking still sucks.

-- STEPHEN, WILL YOU COME LOOK AT THESE POTATOES?
+- HUSBAND, WILL YOU COME LOOK AT THESE POTATOES?

-- STEPHEN, WE DON’T HAVE THIS INGREDIENT, WHAT CAN I USE INSTEAD?
+- HUSBAND, WE DON’T HAVE THIS INGREDIENT, WHAT CAN I USE INSTEAD?
 WHY CAN I USE THIS AND NOT THAT?

 - I start cooking before I’m hungry.
 (It’s a breakthrough!)

 - I’ve figured out what kind of food I like.
 I have decent recipes to choose from.
 I make notes on the recipes about what worked and what didn’t.
 The food I’m making turns out good more often.